corvus-migratorius/genlab.common/roles/promtail/README.md

 promtail
 ========

-Installs promtail as systemd service.
+Installs `promtail` as a systemd service.

 Requirements
 ------------